Sandy's Impact on Insurance Companies Less Than Feared

 While the losses will be material for many of the property and casualty companies we cover, the current year has been relatively benign for losses, and as a consequence, the industry has significant capacity to pay claims.
 Insurance is a volatile business, and paying claims for occasionally large losses is part of the natural course of business for these companies.
 Additionally, to the extent that the storm reduces capital from the industry, it could help harbor a more broad increase in prices.
 In the most recent quarters, many insurers have been noting mid- to upper-single-digit price increases, which may be indicative of the beginning of an improving pricing market.
 A large loss event may help drive a change in industry behavior, which could usher in a more widespread hardening market.

-Drew Woodbury does not own shares in any of the securities mentioned above.
+Drew Woodbury does not own (actual or beneficial) shares in any of the securities mentioned above.
 Find out about Morningstar’s editorial policies.